izderadicka/audioserve/README.md

 ### Static build (Linux)

 Static build of audioserve is available (for recent releases) at [github releases page](https://github.com/izderadicka/audioserve/releases).
-You can can just download and extract it locally and run on any modern x86_64 linux.
+You can can just download and extract it locally and run on any modern x86_64 linux, but it does not contain the web client - you need to get [latest release](https://github.com/izderadicka/audioserve-web/releases/latest).

 You can also create your own static build with script `build_static.sh` (Docker is required for this)

 ### Local build (Linux)